delta/codecharacter-docs-2022/docs/index.md

 -   **BattleTV** - Your previous matches and their results.
 You can also watch the replay of the match.
     - There are two pages - Normal and PvP.
 View the matches of each mode separately.

+-   **Stats** - Your previous matches and their Statistics, how many coins You've used or how much destruction is done by your code,
+    - all compared with the top player.
 On the top, the topbar contains three different icons that take you to different pages.
 These are -

 -   **Tutorials** - This takes you to the Tutorial mode, where you caan practice playing the game.